LastationVRChat/NSFW-Locomotion/README.md

 ---------------------------------------

+## Support

 Enjoy using NSFW Locomotion!
 If you have any issues or suggestions, please check the repository's [Issues page](https://github.com/LastationVRChat/NSFW-Locomotion/issues) or reach out to us on [Discord](https://discord.gg/lastation).

+**Note:** Priority support is given to Unity 2022 users.
+Unity 2019 issues may receive limited attention.